samnaish/ruby2d-triangle-prac/README.md

 # Ruby2d-triangle-prac
-A very simple project that contains just a malformed multi-coloured triangle built using a ruby franework called Ruby2d.
+A very simple project that contains a malformed multi-coloured triangle, built using a ruby franework called Ruby2d.

 # Dependency and install